-U.S. Chemical Storage designs and manufactures customizable pesticide storage buildings for agrichemicals and other hazmat.
+U.S. Chemical Storage designs and manufactures customizable pesticide storage buildings for agrichemicals and other hazmats.
 Pesticides must be properly stored to avoid hazards to human health and the environment.
-Agricultural pesticides are used in many different applications, including protecting crops, controlling weeds, insects and fungi, and altering the life cycle of harmful pests.
-Agricultural pesticides are widely used to control threats to agricultural production that can impact food supply.
+Agricultural pesticides are used in many applications, including protecting crops, controlling weeds, insects, and fungi.
+They are also used for altering the life cycle of harmful pests.
+Agricultural pesticides are widely used to control threats to agricultural production that can impact the food supply.

 Safe Storage Solutions for Pesticides

-Good housekeeping practices is important for safely storing pesticides.
+Good housekeeping practices are important for safely storing pesticides.
 A dry and completely enclosed pesticide storage building is necessary.
-Large quantities of pesticide storage can be very dangerous to handle and store, therefore proper containment and maintenance is required.
+Large quantities of pesticide storage can be very dangerous to handle and store, therefore proper containment and maintenance are required.

 U.S. Chemical Storage TurfLoc™ and DrumLoc™ pesticide storage buildings can significantly reduce your risk of contaminating the environment or ground water surrounding your building.
 Our leak-tested secondary containment sumps offer increased protection in case of a spill or leak.
 All buildings are completely customizable* to keep your pesticides safe, dry, and secure.
 Fire-rated construction and modular options also available, along with optional accessories such as temperature controls, shelving and more.

 *Pesticide storage regulations vary by state, so be sure to consult with all federal, state and local regulatory agencies to ensure you understand the requirements for your pesticide storage building.
 Contacting your state’s Department of Agriculture is also advised.

 Features & Benefits